nbreum15/entitas-vs/README.md

 To use Entitas-vs you need to:
 1. Setup Entitas as you normally would (follow one of these guides by the author of Entitas: [video guide](https://www.youtube.com/watch?v=LGKsqSg5FHg), [text guide](https://github.com/sschmid/Entitas-CSharp/issues/476))
 1. Make sure that the commandline generator works correctly.
 Try generating some files before using Entitas-vs.
+1. Download the extension here: https://marketplace.visualstudio.com/items?itemName=nbreum.entitas-vs
+1. Open up a solution in Visual Studio (otherwise the extension will not load).
 1. Fill out the generator path and the trigger paths.
-Make sure to open the solution otherwise the extension window will not load.
     1. Open Entitas-vs in View -> Other Windows -> Entitas - Visual Studio

     ![](https://i.imgur.com/uzo4Ibn.png)